duckfist/MM2Random/readme.txt

     directions, and movement speeds are randomized.
     - Random deployment time, from 0 to 34 frames (vanilla is 12)
     - 50% chance to invert the X launch direction
-    - 50% chance to invert the Y launch direction
+    - Another 50% chance to invert the Y launch direction
     - X and Y-velocity on launch can range from 2 to 8 pixels per frame (vanilla is 4)

   > Bubble Lead has random number of maximum projectiles, inital X and Y velocities, random